JC-02/Ascend/AscendAI_Blueprint.md

-Of course.
-You are correct; Version 2.0 was a synthesis of the new perspectives, while Version 1.0 contained a more exhaustive, formal structure.

-The following document, **The Ascend AI Blueprint V3.0**, is the definitive, comprehensive charter.
+The following document, **The Ascend AI Blueprint V3.2**, is the definitive, comprehensive charter.
 It merges the meticulous, section-by-section detail of the first version with the enhanced strategic vision, user-centricity, and critical analysis of the second.
 Every section and subsection from the original plan is present, now enriched with the insights gained from our multi-perspective review.

 This is the exportable, complete document intended to be the single source of truth for the entire team.

 ***

-### **The Ascend AI Blueprint V3.0: Vision, Product, & Engineering**
+### **The Ascend AI Blueprint V3.2: Vision, Product, & Engineering**

-*   **Document Version:** 3.0 (Final for MVP)
+*   **Document Version:** 3.2 (Final for MVP)
-*   **Date:** November 7, 2025
+*   **Date:** November 18, 2025
 *   **Status:** Approved for Development.
 This document is the single source of truth.

 ---